 - the columns are made of 300 m2 of Engelsberger marble;

-- in 2007, Russian President Vladimir Putin laid flowers at the memorial and thanked the Viennese for maintaining it;
+- in 2007 and on June 24, 2014, Russian President Vladimir Putin laid flowers at the memorial and thanked the Viennese for maintaining it;

 - from April 12, 1946 until July 18, 1956, the southern area of the Schwarzenberg Square where the memorial is located, was called Stalinplatz (Stalin Square);